Health & Safety

 Counseling & Health Education

-Jeff Goldman, PhD, Director of Counseling & Health Education, and Caryn Manning, PsyD, meet with students in need and determine the best course of action, which may include a recommendation of continued counseling.
+Caryn Manning, PsyD, Director of Counseling & Health Education, meets with students in need and determine the best course of action, which may include a recommendation of continued counseling.
 Conversations are confidential, with the exception of when legal requirements prevail.
 The counselors are available on campus to individuals or groups of students to discuss problems relating to emotional growth, social adjustment, academic achievement or any other issue.

 The students in the third- and fourth-forms participate in a series of seminars on the following topics.